rse/rundown/README.md

       Optically align light-mode rundown script and dark-mode teleprompter view as close as possible.
     - **Strong Typography**:
-      Use strong typographic conventions in both rundown script and teleprompter view.
+      Use strong typographic conventions in both rundown script and teleprompter view for a pleasant optical appearance.

 - **Rendering**:
     - **Speaker Indicators**: